The Passenger-1975

 Grade: B+

-Cake is a film about a woman suffering from chronic physical pain and the depression that she constantly battles after a terrible accident that she was involved in in the recent past.
+Cake (2014) is a film about a woman suffering from chronic physical pain and depression that she constantly battles after a terrible accident that she was involved in.

-Similarly and somewhat sadly, Reese Witherspoon had to produce her own 2014 film centered on a female role in order for both women to showcase their powerful acting chops.
-Too few films about women are made these days unless female star power is used and that is too bad.
+Similarly and somewhat sadly, Reese Witherspoon had to produce her own 2014 film (Wild) centered on a female role for both women to showcase their powerful acting chops.
+Too few films about women are made these days unless female star power is used, which is too bad.

 Claire has been through hell and back.

-As the story opens, Claire is sitting angrily in a support group filled with other women with problems.
-One of the women, Nina, (played by Anna Kendrick) has just jumped off of a freeway overpass to her death.
-A giant photo of her glares jarringly at the other women.
+As the story opens, Claire sits angrily in a support group filled with other women with problems.
+One of the women, Nina, (played by Anna Kendrick) has just jumped off of a freeway overpass to her death—a giant photo of her glares jarringly at the other women.

 She was superior to at least a couple of the other Best Actress nominees from 2014 (Felicity Jones immediately comes to mind as one).